tim-hardcastle/Pipefish/README.md

 As we have seen, there is support for overloading functions.
 This includes built-in functions and operators, except for the logical operators and the “protected punctuation”: `{` `}` `[` `]` `(` `)` `:` `;` `,` `"` and `` ` ``.

-Also, by overloading the `index` function, you can make it indexable by whatever type you like (except tuple, because of the current restrictions on what you can do with variadics).
-So if you define `index(i int, t yourType)` then you can index it by integers, if you define `index(p pair, t yourType)`, you can index it by pairs, etc.

 When you overload a function, the interpreter’s choice of which version of the function to use depends of course on the types of the passed parameters.
-If there are two such choices, for example if you have a function foo defined for `foo(x int)` and `foo(x any)` and you pass it an integer, then it will always use the more specific type signature, in this case foo(x int).
+If there are two such choices, for example if you have a function foo defined for `foo(x int)` and `foo(x single)` and you pass it an integer, then it will always use the more specific type signature, in this case foo(x int).
 A file `examples/overloading.ch` has been supplied to demonstrate this behavior.

 ## Type conversion and reflection